-Our Hospice Services are committed to caring for patients and families who face life-limiting illnesses, helping them manage pain and symptoms, while focusing on emotional and spiritual comfort and supporting them in making important decisions and enhancing their quality of life.
+Our Hospice Program is committed to caring for patients and families who face life-limiting illnesses, helping them manage pain and symptoms, while focusing on emotional and spiritual comfort and supporting them in making important decisions and enhancing their quality of life.

 "All of the hospice staff treated my husband with gentle care, respect, and as a friend.
 I am forever grateful for their support and care."